U.S. SUPREME COURT

 County of Westchester v.
 Commissioner of Transportation (1993) -- A New York County brought an action against Connecticut landowners to obtain prescriptive avigation easments along an approach runway at its airport.
 The appellate court certified questions to the Connecticut Supreme Court, which responded that the county could not acquire a prescriptive avigation easement on the facts of the case.
 The Court of Appeals held that it was bound by the state supreme court decision.
 (See Connecticut Supreme Court opinion.)
 (2d Cir.; 9 F.3d 242; cert. denied 114 S. Ct.
 2102)

 Friends of East Hampton Airport et al. v.
 Town of East Hampton (2016) -- Noise-reduction ordinances adopted by the town for its airport were challenged by a number of air services using the airport.
 The district court enjoined enforcement of some of the ordinances but allowed others.
 The appellate court declared all of the ordinances inconsistent with the 1990 Airport Noise and Capacity Act (ANCA).
-The Town of East Hampton petitioned the U.S. Supreme Court for review of the court of appeal's ruling on ANCA on March 6, 2017.
-The Supreme Court has asked for additional briefing on the questions raised in the petition before deciding on the petition.
-(2d Cir.; __ F.3d __)
+(2d Cir.; 841 F.3d 133) [On March 6, 2017, the Town of East Hampton filed a petition for a writ of certiorari with the U.S. Supreme Court, specifically raising the question of the court of appeals' interpretations of the application of ANCA.
+The Supreme Court has asked for additional briefing on the questions raised in the petition before deciding on the petition.]

 Global Int'l Airways Corp. v.
 Port Auth. of N.Y. & N.J.
 (1984) -- Airport proprietors may implement noise abatement programs to reduce the cumulative noise level of aircraft, as opposed to targeting only peak noise levels or the noise produced by an individual aircraft.
 At issue in this case was an airport rule that required individual air carriers to meet minimum percentages of "noise compliant" aircraft -- "noise compliant" being defined in terms of the FAA noise classification system of stage-1 and stage-2 aircraft.
 (2d Cir.; 727 F.2d 246)